When you go to the gym, you see strange things. One of those things is how people warm up.

 Now, look at what you do for your knees.
-Check to see if your knee warm-up hits the areas that I talk about or are you one of THOSE people in the gym.
+Check to see if your knee warm-up hits the areas that I talk about or if you are one of THOSE people in the gym.

 Rick Kaselj, MS

 As you know, I have released Fix My Knee Pain with Mike Westerdal this week.

-I have put together the Knee Primer Workout that I use on my knees, before my workout.
+I have put together the Knee Primer Workout I use on my knees before my workout.
 Doing this routine gets my knees ready for my workouts.